The NPSpecies Data Management System

 Species Category: Fish

-The list of Fishes of Kalaupapa and Kaloko-Honokahau National Historical Parks, and the National Park of American Samoa were generated as an individual report from the National Park Service's "NPSpecies Database," with photos from the park staff and volunteers as illustrations.
+The List of Fishes of the National Park of American Samoa was generated as an individual report from the National Park Service's "NPSpecies Database," with Richard Wass' photographs added as illustrations.

 NPSpecies is being developed by the National Park Service (NPS) as a service-wide Inventory and Monitoring (I&M) Program to document the occurrence of plant and animal species in national park units.
 In its simplest form, this database will list all species that are entered for each park unit and list all park units for which a particular species has been recorded.
 Additionally, and more importantly for scientific credibility, NPSpecies has the capabilities to document multiple, supporting, verifiable "evidence" including references, vouchers, and observations for each species recorded in each park unit.